-- Apart from it, you can also use third-party software to make backups of the data to use CloneZilla for it.
+- Apart from it, you can also use third-party software to make backups of the data using CloneZilla for it.

 If you want to make sure that everything works well on your system, you can download the image file of Ubuntu 20.04 LTS ISO and copy it into the USB drive through a live media creation tool UNetbootin.
 Also, ensure that your hard disk must have sufficient free space of almost 25 GB.

-Note: Upgrading Ubuntu is a little time-consuming process, so don't cancel the procedure because it can create software issues in the system.
-Make sure that your system is correctly connected with the battery charger.
+Note: Upgrading Ubuntu is time-consuming, so don't cancel the procedure because it can create software issues in the system.
+Make sure that your system is correctly connected to the battery charger.

 How to Upgrade Ubuntu 18.04 to 20.04 Using Graphical Guided Wizard

-We have already mentioned, the Ubuntu system will start to provide Ubuntu after three months of releasing the new update.
-In case you want to do it before three months of release, you can use the below commands in the terminal to launch your graphical guided wizard.
+We have already mentioned that the Ubuntu system will start to provide Ubuntu after three months of releasing the new update.
+In case you want to do it before three months of release, you can use the below commands in the terminal (update Ubuntu command line) to launch your graphical guided wizard.

 sudo do-release-upgrade -h

-In the above command lines, we have used specific commands to instruct the system regarding certain information.
+We have used specific commands in the above command lines to instruct the system regarding certain information.

 -h is used for checking the available options in the do-release-update tool.